-Investing in a solar power system produces a high return on investment (ROI), making it far more attractive than putting your money in bank term deposits or similar investments.
+A solar power system produces a high return on investment (ROI) and is far more attractive than putting your money in bank term deposits or similar investments.

 Factors that will determine your ROI include: